haoanw/Tensorflow/README.md

+# Tensorflow demo
-# Tensorflow demo, the data set for mnist training and testing set are converted to txt file and can be visualized by MATLAB/Octave
+The data set for mnist training and testing set are converted to txt file and can be visualized by MATLAB/Octave